-President: Dave Welch MIEXDE Ground Floor, Unit 1, Greyfriars Business Park, Frank Foley Way, Stafford ST16 2ST +44 (0)1785 594136 vicki.hall@iexpe.org www.iexpe.org Companies House No: 7905911
+President: Dave Welch MIExpE Ground Floor, Unit 1, Greyfriars Business Park, Frank Foley Way, Stafford ST16 2ST +44 (0)1785 594136 vicki.hall@iexpe.org www.iexpe.org Companies House No: 7905911

-Institute of Mathematics and its Applications (IMA) Established in 1964.
+Established in 1964.
 Incorporated by Royal Charter in 1990.
-Sector: Mathematics ★ About: IMA is the professional and learned society for mathematicians.
+Sector: Mathematics About: IMA is the professional and learned society for mathematicians.
 Its mission is to promote and support the understanding, teaching, research and applications of mathematics.
-Mission: To support the advancement of mathematical knowledge and its applications and to promote and enhance mathematical culture in the United Kingdom and elsewhere, for the public good.
+Mission: To support the advancement of mathematical knowledge and its applications and to promote and enhance mathematical culture in the UK and elsewhere, for the public good.
 Members: Members work in commerce, industry, the public sector and all areas of education including research.
 Many members also work in engineering either as mathematical engineers or within other engineering disciplines.
 Approximate number of members: 4,500 Grades of Membership: Affiliate; Student; Associate Member (AMIMA); Member (MIMA); Fellow (FIMA).
 Specialist interest groups: Systems and control theory group; computational science; and engineering group.
-Member Benefits - Structure: Seven branches in the UK and Ireland. - Contact details:
+Member benefits Structure: Seven branches in the UK and Ireland.